Filip-Tomasko/Jewish-Invasion/Ideas/Missions.md

 ### x = 4

-- [ ] (4,1) / Local Trade Majority / We are skilled traders.
+- [x] (4,1) / Local Trade Majority / We are skilled traders.
 To prove that we must be a dominant force in the local trade
   - have more than 50% Trade Power in English Channel
   - perm claims on all areas of English Channel

-- [ ] (4,2) / Local Trade Supremacy / It it our duty to control the local trade / (4,1)
+- [x] (4,2) / Local Trade Supremacy / It it our duty to control the local trade / (4,1)
   - have more than 80% Trade Power in English Channel
-  - Modifier "Local Trade Supremacy" till end: +10% Trade Efficiency, +10% Trade Steering
+  - Modifier "Local Trade Supremacy" till end: +10% Trade Efficiency, +10% Trade Steering, Global Trade Power +5%

 - [ ] (4,3) / The Spice Must Flow / Indochina is incredibly valuable.
 Many goods sold in our home are produced here.
 We must control the centers of production / (5,2)
   - have more than 50% Trade Power in The Moluccas and Malacca